V4Fire/Client/src/base/b-router/README.md

 };
 ```

-2. Provides the map of routes as a component prop.
+2. Provide the map of routes as a component prop.

 ```
 < b-router :routes = { &